• Welcome to the Association of Western Pulp and Paper Workers Union

 An important feature of the National Labor Relations Act is the requirement that an employer furnish the union information.
 The obligation comes from the duty to bargain in good faith.
 A refusal to provide information needed to administer the collective bargaining agreement, or an unreasonable delay in responding to a union request, violates section 8(a)(5) of the act.

 The right to information arises at several stages.
-Unions can make requests to:

 Below are requests that the union can make.